ubccpsc/310/project/README.md

 For the oral questions, make sure both teammates have a clear understanding of how the system works at a high level (the major components, data structures, design decisions, and algorithms).
 Each team member should also be able to clearly describe their individual technical contributions to the deliverable.

+## Bootstrap Implementation

+We have created a bootstrap project for you.
+It is recommended you install and run this project before the first class (we will build on it in that lecture).
+This project will make sure you have your tools and environment correctly configured for our reference UI and for AutoTest.
+Full details will be posted in early September.